zeebe-io/enhancements/ZEP008-hot-backup.md

 The high level process explained in [Guide-level explanation](#internal-backup-process) follows implements the BCS algorithm.

-A record in the logstream represents an event in the system.
+A record in the log stream represents an event in the system.
 The position of the event can be considered as the logical time when the event occurred.

 An event is written to the log at one time, but it is actually processed later.
 But we consider the event "occurs" when the record is written to the log.
 So any records that exists before this record has happened before this event.
 When a remote command is received by the partition, it is written to the log first.
-However, we trigger the backup later when it is processed by the StreamProcessor.
-This is correct because when the record is processed by the StreamProcessor, the state also reflects the events that have happened before this record.
+However, we trigger the backup later when it is processed by the `StreamProcessor`.
+This is correct because when the record is processed by the `StreamProcessor`, the state also reflects the events that have happened before this record.
 The checkpoint consists of all records until this remote command.

 ##### Message Reordering

 The commands send between partitions are not send over a reliable channel.
-Hence, StreamProcessor has an inbuilt re-try mechanism to handle message losses.
+Hence, `StreamProcessor` has an inbuilt re-try mechanism to handle message losses.
 As a result, it is possible that the messages are delivered out of order.
 However, this will not break the backup algorithm.
 Consider the following case:

 ![message reordering](ZEP008/message-reordering.png)